 - Regulating a flow or pressure within the piping system.
 Some of the automatic control valves maintain the flow and pressure within the system by adjusting opening and closing.

 - Relieve pressure or vacuum from the piping system and equipment.
-Pressure and vacuum relief valve safeguard the process system from overpressure and during vacuum condition.
+Pressure and vacuum relief valves safeguard the processing system from overpressure and during vacuum conditions.

 Different types of valves serve these functions.
 These valves can be classified or categorized based on;